Overhead Crane Inspection Fenton, MO

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any updated, new, repaired, reinstalled, modified, or altered crane should be inspected to ensure compliance prior to the first use.
-For instance, ANSI B30.11 requires a Rated Load Test and more before you are able to use the crane system.
+Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance before the initial operation.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is less than 80 percent of the maximum load sustained during the test before you are able to even use the crane system.

-These inspections should be performed by certified OEM representatives to ensure that all parts of the system have been installed properly and functionally-tested.
-These trained technicians must provide a full report on the findings.
+These inspections should be performed by qualified representatives in accordance with OEM recommendations to ensure that all working components have been tested and properly installed.
+These trained technicians need to provide a written report on the findings.
 At Engineered Lifting Systems, we have all pertinent crane inspection certifications in order.
-Contact us today to take a look at your system before getting to work!
+Reach out to us today or give us a call at 866-756-1200 or 866-756-1202 to come take a look at your new crane before getting started in the Fenton, MO area or elsewhere throughout the Midwest.